 Many applications in the natural sciences leverage remotely sensed measurements of the environment.
 Satellite data products in particular expose these measurements as gridded (raster) parameters.
 Geographic information systems (GIS) have emerged as the de-facto framework for managing, analyzing, and visualizing spatial data.
 Entire new applications of computational geometry have entered common use in what are now routine techniques for exploring spatially referenced data.
 Map algebra is one such technique that applies mathematic operations across individual elements of a raster data set.
 Combinations of simple algebraic, logical, combinatorial and relational operations are routinely used to construct complex new derivative data products that describe geographic systems in manners beyond what would have been possible to obtain from an individual measurement.

 The current wealth of remotely-sensed data has moved the frontier of environmental monitoring from improving data coverage to the production of novel analytics methods; large volumes of information present new challenges in large-scale data management and performance computing.
-This paper explores the current state of two open-source methods for performing map algebra on gridded data sets,: the raster R library and PostGIS.
+This paper explores the current state of two open-source methods for performing map algebra on gridded data sets: the raster R library and PostGIS.
 The speed and memory use efficiency of different subset and map algebra operations are compared within the open-source statistical computing environment, R. We found that for operations that fit in memory are far more efficient in R than on a PostGIS database.
 However, PostGIS is more appropriate for certain operations on large data sets that do not fit in memory depending on parameters that can be tuned to the target data set.

 Introduction